Five Facts You Never Knew About Pompeii, Italy

 You wouldn’t expect a city that was buried in 20 feet of ash and pumice nearly 2000 years ago to be making headlines today, but Pompeii has proven that it still has a few surprises waiting to be unearthed.

 Thanks to what must rank as the world’s oldest TripAdvisor review–“I had a great meal”—scrawled on the wall of an ancient Italian villa in October 79 AD, we now know that the volcanic explosion that destroyed Pompeii took place two months later than historians have always thought.
 The graffiti was recently unearthed during new excavations in the ill-fated city, where an estimated 16,000 people perished when Mt.
 Vesuvius blew its lid.

 Previously, the cataclysmic eruption was dated to August 24, 79 AD, according to a letter written by a witness named Pliny the Younger (which would actually make a great name for a rapper).
 Experts are now chalking the discrepancy up to medieval monks (who were notoriously fond of their mead) who transcribed Lil’ Pliny’s letter.
 Apparently, they didn’t know their August from their October.
 Whoops!

-From phallic signposts to quirky personal hygiene, here are five facts which your high school textbook never revealed…
+Here are five more facts about Pompeii–touching on everything from phallic signposts to quirky personal hygiene–which your high school textbook never revealed…